CSUF: Cal State D.C. Scholars Program, Summer 2020

 - work with our faculty and staff to secure a DC Internship

 - register for the appropriate courses

-For assistance in obtaining an internship contact the program at email@example.com
+For assistance in obtaining an internship contact the program director (firstname.lastname@example.org)

-Applications will be reviewed by the Program Director, Faculty Director, and program staff.
-Files are evaluated based on GPA, letters of recommendation, writing ability, and extra-curricular activities.
-Acceptance into the program will be determined on a rolling basis and decisions about financial assistance will be announced in March or early April for summer.
+Applications will be reviewed by the Program Director and staff.
+Files are evaluated based on GPA, a faculty letter of recommendation, writing ability, and extra-curricular activities.
+Acceptance into the program will be determined on a rolling basis.

 Students from other CSU campuses should consult with their campus representative.
 Program staff will work with your campus representative to evaluate your application.